Admissible-level $\mathfrak{sl}_3$ minimal models: The minimal model A2(3,2)

 \subsection{Grothendieck fusion rules}

 We have identified a set of standard modules for the $\slthree$ minimal model $\themm$, computed their characters and modular S-transforms and determined explicit formulae that express the character of any module in $\awcat{3,2}$ in the basis of standard characters.
 To test the consistency of our results, we shall apply the standard Verlinde formula of \cite{CreLog13,RidVer14} to determine the multiplicities of the Grothendieck fusion rules of $\themm$.
 A highly nontrivial check of this consistency is whether these multiplicities are indeed nonnegative integers.
+We remark that the standard module formalism involves ideas and manipulations which may be unfamiliar to those versed in the modularity of rational \voas.
+In our opinion, this is an unavoidable consequence of the existence of modules that are not completely reducible and we refer to the original articles for further discussion and motivations.

 In point of fact, we can only conjecture that the numbers computed by the standard Verlinde formula are actually the multiplicities appearing in the Grothendieck fusion rules.
 The minimal model $\themm$ is neither rational nor $C_2$-cofinite and its standard modules are not even $C_1$-cofinite.
 It is therefore not clear that the fusion multiplicities need be finite.
 Nor is it even clear that the fusion product $\fuse$ induces a well defined product $\Grfuse$ on the Grothendieck group of $\awcat{3,2}$ (we do not know if fusing with a given module defines an exact functor on $\awcat{3,2}$).